SquareGPS/navixy-api/docs/backend-api/getting-started/authentication.md

 - It can be deleted at any time if there is a suspicion of compromise.
 - You can create a separate key for each individual integration.

+Every user account may have up to 20 API keys.
+Sub-users don't have API keys functionality.

 Follow these steps to obtain the API key.

 ## Ways to Obtain an API Key Hash